Celebrating Scientific Innovation Since 1996.

-JALA and JBS readers are laboratory science and technology professionals who work primarily in life science R&D. Together, JALA and JBS address the full spectrum of issues that are mission-critical to this important audience, enabling scientific research teams to gain scientific insights, increase productivity, elevate data quality, reduce lab process cycle times and enable experimentation that otherwise would be impossible.
+SLAS Discovery and SLAS Technology readers, authors, editors and reviewers are practicing life sciences professionals.
+They are academic, commercial and government researchers, scientists and engineers who conduct research, and develop and implement new technologies.
+Together, these journals address the full spectrum of issues that are mission-critical to this important audience, enabling research teams to gain scientific insights; increase productivity; elevate data quality; reduce process cycle times; and enable research and development that otherwise would be impossible.

-Deputy Editor-in-Chief: Edward Kai-Hua Chow, PhD, University of Singapore (Singapore)
+Editor-in-Chief: Edward Kai-Hua Chow, Ph.D., National University of Singapore

-JALA explores ways in which scientists adapt advancements in technology for scientific exploration and experimentation.
+SLAS Technology explores ways in which scientists adapt advancements in technology for scientific exploration and experimentation.
+Read more about the editorial scope.
 Six issues are published annually in February, April, June, August, October and December.

-JALA and JBS open access to their peer reviewed scientific content one year after final (print) publication.
-JALA and JBS also offer open access options to ensure author compliance with major funding mandates of RCUK, NIH, Wellcome Trust and other agencies.
+SLAS Discovery and SLAS Technology offer free access to peer-reviewed scientific content one year after final (print) publication.
+SLAS journals also offer immediate open access options to ensure author compliance with major funding mandates of RCUK, NIH, Wellcome Trust and other agencies.
 The early open access fee is $3,000.
 Contact email@example.com for more information.

-JALA and JBS rely on volunteer experts to rigorously review manuscripts prior to publication to ensure scientific excellence.
-Anyone interested in serving as an SLAS volunteer to assess prospective manuscripts for JALA and/or JBS, may register at JBS SAGEtrack and/or JALA SAGEtrack.
+SLAS relies on volunteer experts to rigorously review manuscripts prior to publication to ensure scientific excellence.
+Anyone interested in volunteering to assess prospective manuscripts may register at SLAS Discovery SAGEtrack and/or SLAS Technology SAGEtrack.
 Please pay special attention to the keywords (areas of expertise) in your personal profile to ensure manuscripts and reviewers are appropriately matched.
-For more info about expectations for this volunteer role, please read the JALA & JBS Guidelines for Manuscript Reviewers.
+New volunteers are encouraged to complete the free ACS Reviewer Lab training program.
+For more info about expectations for this volunteer role, please read the SLAS Journals Guidelines for Manuscript Reviewers.